pic

 Fecal Incontinence

-Fecal Incontinence services offered in Waldorf, MD
+Fecal Incontinence services offered in Waldorf and Oxon Hill, MD

 Fecal incontinence is a common gastrointestinal problem, affecting up to 1 in 3 adults.
 At GI Associates of Maryland in Waldorf, Maryland, the team of experienced gastroenterologists provides complete care for fecal incontinence, including prescription medication, dietary guidance, bowel training, and surgery.
 No matter your symptoms, relief is possible.
 Call the GI Associates of Maryland office today to schedule treatment for fecal incontinence, or book your appointment online.